12mre1/12mre1.github.io/_posts/2020-05-06-Some-Common-Clustering-Techniques.md

 <center><img src="/img/dbscan-faithful.png" alt = "faithfuldata"></center>

+Notice that we still get 2 clusters, although I must admit that these results are largely a consequence of the hyperparameter settings, which I have not tuned properly.
+But this is a good sign.
+Notice also that unlike the first two algorithms, this technique identifies a large number of potential outliers.
+For Geyser data, finding such outliers is not particularly important, though recognizing such points is good practice for any data science project.
+However imagine if instead the data were financial transactions.
+You can see that considering outliers is very important for fraud detection, which is why DBSCAN is one of the most popular clustering techniques available, and has withstood the test of time since its invention in 1996.

 ## Conclusions

 I presented a lot of information about 3 main clustering techniques in this post: K-Means Clustering, Hierarchical Clustering, and DBSCAN.
 It can be difficult to remember all the little details, but here are some key takeaways: